 Transform your suffering into understanding, an understanding on your journey into healing and renewal.

 We may have often made ourselves available for others, supporting them in different ways and as a consequence abandoned our own physical and emotional health.
 If so, now is the time to retreat into ourselves for recovery – to nurture ourselves back into health.

 Positive affirmations, repeated daily, have been proven to make a long-term, valuable contribution to aid our health.
 During periods of ill health, our bodies slow down which means we must allow our minds to slow down as well.
 Healing is a body led experience.

 We must not run away from ourselves, avoiding the full truths of our lives.
 Be present, fully present.
 Open up to your resistance – some of our greatest lessons come from this.

 A meditation practice is always a worthy resource to tap into when times are difficult, when our path appears dark and troublesome, beyond our control.

 “Being cured and being healed are not the same thing.
 Healing is a much wider concept.
-To ask for healing is to ask to be made whole, that is to say to reach a state of well -being in body, mind and spirit, that can triumph over a continuing sickness in one aspect of oneself.
-Being healed is to be set free from limitations so that one can fulfil one’s potential as a human being in relation to others.
+To ask for healing is to ask to be made whole, that is to say, to reach a state of well -being in body, mind, and spirit, that can triumph over a continuing sickness in one aspect of oneself.
+Being healed is to be set free from limitations so that one can fulfill one’s potential as a human being in relation to others.
 We cannot always be cured but we can always be healed.”~ Una Kroll

 At this crucial juncture take time out, slow everything down and seek inner refuge in the quietude of inactivity.